jlangch/venice/doc/readme/json-lines.md

 ```

 Venice can emit decimals as 'double' floating-point values in
+exact representation using the `:decimal-as-double` option.
+On
-exact representation.
-On reading back this floating-point string
+reading back this floating-point string with the `:decimal` option
-is directly converted into a decimal without intermediate double
+the number is directly converted into a decimal without intermediate
-conversion, thus keeping the precision and allow for full decimal
+double conversion, thus keeping the precision and allow for full
-value range.
+decimal value range.

 ```clojure
 (do